The Onion: Madison (1988–2001)

 In 1988, The Onion was founded as a weekly print newspaper for satirical news by University of Wisconsin–Madison students Tim Keck and Christopher Johnson.
 Keck's parents had both worked on The Hammond Times newspaper, and he had previously partnered with cartoonist James Sturm to sell monthly calendars featuring characters from Sturm's comics in The Daily Cardinal student newspaper.
 The idea for a newspaper of fake stories came from The Daily Cardinals annual April Fools' Day parody issue.
 Keck claims that Johnson's uncle suggested naming the newspaper The Onion because of their frequent consumption of onion sandwiches, early comic contributor Scott Dikkers maintains that it referred to "newspaper slang in the 1930s for a juicy, multi-layered story," and editor Cole Bolton insists that it mocked the campus bulletin The Union, alongside which early issues appeared.

 In 1989, Keck and Johnson sold the paper to Dikkers; Peter Haise, their advertising manager; and Jonnie Wilder, their typesetter, for $16,000 ($19,000 according to some sources).
-After the sale, Keck and Johnson separately became publishers of similar alternative weeklies: Keck of The Stranger in Seattle, Washington, and Johnson of the Weekly Alibi in Albuquerque, New Mexico.
+After the sale, Keck and Johnson separately became publishers of similar alternative weeklies: Keck of The Stranger in Seattle, and Johnson of the Weekly Alibi in Albuquerque, New Mexico.
 In late 1990, Wilder sold her shares for $15,000 to work at the board game publisher Iron Crown Enterprises.
 Haise left The Onion after 15 years and eventually opened a custom framing shop in Wauwatosa, Wisconsin.
 Dikkers claimed he was de facto editor by the third issue and became The Onions longest-serving editor-in-chief (1988–1999, 2005–2008).

 In The Onions earlier years, it was successful in a number of university locations (e.g., University of Wisconsin–Madison and University of Illinois at Urbana–Champaign).
 The publication primarily consisted of a mix of Dikkers's cartoons, Spy magazine-like satire, and short fiction.
 The bottom three inches were reserved as ad space for coupons that were typically purchased by local, student-centered or inexpensive establishments, such as eateries and video rental stores.

 In the summer of 1993, Stephen Thompson founded and became editor of the paper's genuine entertainment section, which was dubbed The A.V.
 Club in 1995.
 In a 1994 interview with U. Magazine, Dikkers discussed Onion, Inc.'s plans to create a new sketch comedy show called The Comedy Castaways, which they were in the process of pitching to NBC, Fox, and HBO.
 With a pilot and the first two episodes in post-production, Dikkers said, "I think what sets us apart is we've intentionally formed a tightly knit group of funny performers.
 A lot of these other shows are created by 50-year-olds, written by 40-year-olds and performed by 35-year-olds".